vload/3DCGM-planets-starship/report.md

   <figcaption style="text-align:center;">Figure 7.
 Battlecruiser with PBR shading</figcaption>
 </figure>

-## 1.5 Shadow Mapping and Eclipse Ray-Tracing
+## 4.5 Shadow Mapping and Eclipse Ray-Tracing (explained in section 6)

-## 1.6 Environment Mapping Skybox
+## 4.6 Environment Mapping Skybox

 A special material, identified in the mesh as `Panel-10`, is reserved for the environment-mapped reflective surface of the battlecruiser, specifically, the bridge windows.
 Unlike the opaque PBR materials, this material is rendered in a separate shader pass using the `reflectiveShader`, which implements environment mapping to simulate reflections from the surrounding skybox.

-### 1.6.1 Overview of the Reflective Shader Pass
+### 4.6.1 Overview of the Reflective Shader Pass

 During the rendering sequence (executed in the `draw()` method of the `Battlecruiser` class), the reflective pass is performed immediately after all opaque meshes are drawn.